Energy rebate payments

 This is not the same as the government £400 Energy Support Scheme, which is administered by your energy supplier and not the local authority.

-The deadline to apply for the payment to be made direct to a designated bank account has now passed.
+The deadline to apply for the mandatory energy rebate payment has now passed.

 Managing your £150 credit